Nicotine consumption and weight loss: New gender issues

 A new area of study examines the ways in which tobacco companies are targeting the gay community through advertising.
 Like early niche advertisements that appealed to female consumers, gay tobacco advertisements draw on themes of virility and body image, although it is unclear if gay men tend to smoke to control weight.
 While the tobacco industry's marketing of the gay community is legal, many within the community have expressed disapproval of the industry's pointed tactics.
+Qualitative syntheses of young adults’ accounts of smoking have described how some young women use smoking to manage appearance and perform particular forms of femininity, including maintaining a slim body shape.
+These studies also highlight that such practices are shaped by intersecting social positions, with class, ethnicity and other marginalised identities influencing how smoking is used to negotiate attractiveness, respectability and belonging.

 Smoking cessation

 Weight gain as a side effect of smoking cessation remains a major aspect of smoking and weight control.
 People can be discouraged by weight gain experienced while quitting smoking.
 Weight gain is a common experience during smoking cessation, with roughly 75% of smokers gaining weight after quitting.
 As nicotine is an appetite suppressant and smokers expend more energy, weight gain due to smoking cessation is generally attributed to increased calorific intake and a slowed metabolic rate.

 Weight gain can be a deterrent in the smoking cessation process, even if many smokers did not smoke for weight control purposes.
 Those in the process of quitting smoking are recommended to follow a healthy diet and to exercise regularly.
 Most quitting advice encourages people to not be discouraged should they experience weight gain while quitting smoking, as the health benefits of quitting almost always exceed the costs of weight gain.
+Clinical trials have developed smoking cessation interventions that incorporate cognitive–behavioural weight management, including structured diet, physical activity and body-image components.
+Among weight-concerned smokers, such programmes have been reported to improve weight-control skills and related cognitions without clearly reducing progress toward smoking cessation when compared with standard counselling.
 Studies have shown that weight gain during the smoking cessation process can often be lost eventually through diet and exercise.

+Contemporary public health guidance notes that not everyone who stops smoking gains weight and emphasises that post-cessation weight largely depends on dietary choices and levels of physical activity.
+Advice from health services commonly stresses that maintaining a balanced diet and regular physical activity can substantially improve the likelihood of achieving or returning to a healthy weight after quitting smoking.